2025 FCAA Global Philanthropy Summit

 Michael Elizabeth

-Michael Elizabeth (They/Them) is the Public Health Policy Strategist at Equality Federation.
+Michael Elizabeth (They/Them) is the Director of Public Health Policy at Equality Federation.
 In this role, they work with member organizations to leverage their advocacy capacity to influence state and federal policy while ensuring effective implementation of those policies.
 They have spent the last 10 years rooted in LGBTQ political and community organizing ranging from LGBTQ policy work with state and local elected officials in Texas to HIV/AIDS advocacy fighting HIV Criminalization laws and for adequate public health funding and culturally competent prevention services.
 Mike is very proud of their role as former President of the Houston GLBT Political Caucus, growing the organization to be one of the most diverse and largest membership-driven LGBTQ civil rights organizations in the South, which held local elected officials accountable to the LGBTQ community while helping elect pro-LGBTQ candidates.

 Sarah Hashmall